 3 – Contact technical support.

 Click on the help fonction “?” and follow instructions to fix the problem.
-If the problem persists, please contact Sophya.
+If the problem persists, please contact Sophysa.

 Click on the help fonction “?” and follow instructions to fix the problem.
-If the problem persists, please contact Sophya.
+If the problem persists, please contact Sophysa.

 1- Unplug from the mains power.